labsmobile/sms-android/README.md

 - Android development environment.
 - LabsMobile SDK for Android.
 More information at [SDK Android][sdk].
 - A user account with LabsMobile.
-Click on the link to create an account:[here][signUp].
+Click on the link to create an account [here][signUp].

-Aunque este módulo es compatible con la versión 2 de python, **se recomienda utilizar la versión 3**.

 ## Installation

-- **Place the LabsMobile SDK in the libs directory of your application module.**
+**Place the LabsMobile SDK in the libs directory of your application module.**
-- **Add the following dependencies in the build.gradle file:**
+**Add the following dependencies in the build.gradle file:**
   - compile 'com.squareup.okhttp3:logging-interceptor:3.0.1'
   - compile 'com.squareup.retrofit2:retrofit:2.0.0'
   - compile 'com.squareup.retrofit2:converter-simplexml:2.0.0-beta4'
-- **If there are dependency conflicts change the last line of the above snippet to:**
+**If there are dependency conflicts change the last line of the above snippet to:**
   ```java
     compile('com.squareup.retrofit2:converter-simplexml:2.0.0-beta4') {
         exclude group: 'xpp3', module: 'xpp3'